RiddleAndCode/rtd-docs/docs/Signing.md

 A transaction can only be signed if the predetermined number of signees contribute their Shamir secret share.
 The final signing key for the transaction is generated out of these multiple signee shares.
 This method prevents that the signing secret is permanently stored on a single device and therefore introduces a design that avoids a single point of failure.
 Beyond Shamir secret, we are in the process of introducing new crypto chips and software to extend the number of supported algorithms (e.g. NIST-P256K1, Schnorr signatures, ED-25519).

-## Multi Party computing device - the Signing Process
+## Multi Party computation - the Signing Process

 Whenever a transaction is being created by an operator the following steps apply: